Info on Careers in Baking and Pastry Arts

 Will I be able to find a job?

 It is important to note that no school can guarantee employment.
-Here at Dorsey Schools, we offer career services assistance to all completers of the Baking and Pastry Arts program, however, job placement is not guaranteed.
+Here at Dorsey College, we offer career services assistance to all completers of the Baking and Pastry Arts program, however, job placement is not guaranteed.
 You can learn more about the assistance our Career Services team offers by visiting our Career Services for Students and Graduates page.
-It is worth noting though that according to the U.S. Bureau of Labor, the projected job growth for bakers is projected to grow 8% from 2016 to 2026.1 In addition, according to the State of Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, employment of Bakers is projected to grow 10.4% from 2016 to 2026.2

 Are there other jobs I may be able to obtain in the field of Baking and Pastry Arts?